mannanshukla/mannanshukla.github.io/software_changes.md

 	- Individual Branches: seperate people work on stuff and have their own branches, only merge to beta when needed

 - Communication
-	- Use Signal to within the software team without mentors, use Slack with mentors
 	- Bring Freshman into the "in-group", take them on walks and do stuff with them to foster good relations and better communication

 ## Strategy